liveview-native/live_view_native/guides/ex_doc_notebooks/stylesheets.md

 ## Overview

-In this guide, you'll learn how to style your LiveView Native Views using stylesheets.
-You'll learn some of the inner workings of how LiveView Native uses stylesheets to implement modifiers, and how those modifiers style and customize SwiftUI Views.
-By the end of this lesson you'll be armed with the foundations of building beautiful native UIs.
+In this guide, you'll learn how to use stylesheets to customize the appearance of your LiveView Native Views.
+You'll also learn about the inner workings of how LiveView Native uses stylesheets to implement modifiers, and how those modifiers style and customize SwiftUI Views.
+By the end of this lesson, you'll have the fundamentals you need to create beautiful native UIs.

 ## The Stylesheet DSL

-SwiftUI uses **modifiers** to style and customize views.
-In SwiftUI syntax (not LiveView Native), each modifier is a function that can be chained on the View they modify.
-Here's a basic example using the [foregroundStyle](https://developer.apple.com/documentation/swiftui/text/foregroundstyle(_:)) modifier that makes some red text.
+SwiftUI employs **modifiers** to style and customize views.
+In SwiftUI syntax, each modifier is a function that can be chained onto the view they modify.
+Here's a basic example of making text red using the [foregroundStyle](https://developer.apple.com/documentation/swiftui/text/foregroundstyle(_:)) modifier:

 ```swift
 Text("Some Red Text").foregroundStyle(.red)
 ```

-Multiple modifiers can be chained together.
-Here's an example using the [foregroundStyle](https://developer.apple.com/documentation/swiftui/text/foregroundstyle(_:)) and [frame](https://developer.apple.com/documentation/swiftui/view/frame(width:height:alignment:)) modifier.
+Many modifiers can be applied to a view.
+Here's an example using [foregroundStyle](https://developer.apple.com/documentation/swiftui/text/foregroundstyle(_:)) and [frame](https://developer.apple.com/documentation/swiftui/view/frame(width:height:alignment:)).

 ```swift
 Text("Some Red Text")